scummvm/scummvm/doc/docportal/advanced_topics/command_line.rst

         ``--joystick=NUM``,,"Enables joystick input (default: 0 = first joystick)"
         ``--language``,``-q``,":ref:`Selects language <lang>` (en, de, fr, it, pt, es, jp, zh, kr, se, gb, hb, ru, cz)" ``--list-audio-devices``,,"Lists all available audio devices"
+        ``--list-engines``,,"Display list of supported engines and exit" ``--list-all-engines``,,"Display list of all detection engines and exit" ``--list-debugflags=engine``,,"Display list of engine specified debugflags.
+If ``engine=global`` or engine is not specified, then it will list global debugflags."
-        ``--list-saves --game=TARGET``,,"Displays a list of saved games for the game (TARGET) specified" ``--list-targets``,``-t``,"Displays list of configured targets and exits" ``--list-themes``,,"Displays list of all usable GUI themes"
+        ``--list-all-debugflags``,,"Display list of all engine specified debugflags" ``--list-saves --game=TARGET``,,"Displays a list of saved games for the game (TARGET) specified" ``--list-targets``,``-t``,"Displays list of configured targets and exits" ``--list-themes``,,"Displays list of all usable GUI themes"